kaklise/WNTR/documentation/framework.rst

 ======================================

 Before using WNTR, it is helpful to understand the software framework.
-WNTR is a python package, which contains several object oriented subpackages, listed in :numref:`table-wntr-subpackage`.
+WNTR is a python package, which contains several object-oriented subpackages, listed in :numref:`table-wntr-subpackage`.
 Each subpackage contains modules which contain classes, methods, and functions.
 See :ref:`api_documentation` for more information on the code structure.
 The classes used to generate water network models and